sanskarsharma33/Competitive-Coding/README.md

 “Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.” – Dan Salomon

-# Remember : all of my codes includes my all templates and snippets, which i have uploaded.
+# Note :- all of my codes includes my all templates and snippets, which i have uploaded.